When looking to lead change: The Marathon Effect

 They eventually get to the ‘official start’ but much time has elapsed between now and when the first runners took off.

-So much like organizational Change
+So much like organisational change

-More often than not the senior managers or leaders of the organization who have been working on the change have had a chance to think through the change, talk about it, and get used to it.
+More often than not the senior managers or leaders of the organisation who have been working on the change have had a chance to think through the change, talk about it, and get used to it.
 These leaders typically go through personal changes and transitions before they launch the changes, while they’re still struggling with the problems and searching for solutions.
 By the time they have announced the change, they have long since put their personal losses and the transition stages behind them and are ready for the new beginning.
 The next level of managers are probably just entering the transition stage, and the rest of the rank and file have not yet even made their endings.

 In business much like long distance running, keep the marathon model in mind when planning and implementing your next change.
 While you’re having a nice cold refreshment, there are many others who have not even crossed the starting line yet.
 Have patience and allow the walkers to complete the same race (journey) you did.